ilrg/ilrg.github.io/Pages/Server/Troubleshooting_Server.md

 - Log in to AWS, and go to the EC2 instance.
 Under 'Security', click on 'Security groups'.

 ![Troubleshooting1](serverAssets/Troubleshooting1.png)
-- Then click 'Edit Inbound Rules'
+- Then click 'Edit Inbound Rules'.

 ![Troubleshooting2](serverAssets/Troubleshooting2.png)
 - Check that ports such as 5432 (for postgres) and 10000 (for webmin) are open.
 You want to check the port for whatever service you are unable to connect to.